cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

   <#building-an-example-application>`__) or use the pre-built JAR file included in the CDAP SDK.
 - Start CDAP, deploy and start the application as described below in `Running CDAP Applications`_\ .
-  Make sure you start the Flow as described below.
+  Make sure you start the flow as described below.
 - Once the application has been deployed and started, you can `run the example. <#running-the-example>`__

 Running CDAP Applications